aaronfrost/webintents/README.md

-native-client-pres
+webintents-pres
 ==================

-These are the impress slides for a presentation give by myself and Steve Olson at TheRichWebExperience in Nov 2012.
+These are the impress slides for a presentation give by myself at TheRichWebExperience in Nov 2012.